Taxes and Social Security Numbers

 You will also need one or more of the following depending on the type of employment:

 - F‐1 On‐campus Employment: On campus employment form, printed on letterhead by the hiring department and signed by the hiring department and your international student advisor.
+You can apply up to 30 days before your on-campus start date.

 Once you have applied, it typically takes the Social Security Administration 7‐10 business days to verify your information.
 They will then mail the Social Security card to you.
 Students will be given a receipt of application that may be used to begin work while the application is pending.
-Upon receipt, the original SSN card must be presented to the employer.
+Upon receipt, the original social security card must be presented to the employer.

 Washington D.C.
 Social Security Office Location